-Dr. Bill Holcomb, Program Director (Holcomb wr@mercer.edu; 478-301-5530)
+Dr. Rachel Le, Program Director (Le RK@mercer.edu; 478-301-5129)

 Counseling Services

 Confidential counseling sessions are available to all students at no charge through Counseling and Psychological Services (CAPS).
 Students who are learning in remote clinical sites may reach CAPS for counseling via telephone.
 Phone lines are answered at CAPS during normal business hours (478-301-2862).
 For after-hours counseling, students can call Mercer Police who will connect them to a counselor who is on call (478-301-2970).
 In addition, students can access the free Georgia Crisis and Access Line at 1-800-715-4225 for either crisis assistance or assistance with locating mental health resources in their area.